“Hard skills get you hired, but no soft skills will get you fired.”

 I also highly recommend mentioning both hard and soft skills in descriptive sentences along with resume action words as a really easy way to stand out from the competition.

-Whatever route you choose, your resume soft skills will be clear to potential employers without being a boring list.
+Whatever route you choose, your resume skills will be clear to potential employers without being a boring list.
 So what will you do?

 Perfecting Your Resume: Expanding Beyond Soft Skills